MMACS11DC1-2025/class-exercises-Dten4321/4.4/README.md

 ![random "4 sided" fractal](assets/random.png)

-# Struggles and Development Process
+# Disscussion, Struggles, and Development Process
 The original plan for **Taiga** was to make a pentagonal Koch Snowflake.
 However, the original algorithm was not successful.
 Yet, the algorithm produced something interesting, so I continued to work on it for a bit to see what I could make out of it.
 After some improvements, I had made an algorithm that made the fractals we see today.
 I was quite intrigued by this novel fractal, and therefore decided to keep it.
 After implementing the basic process for a fractal to work, I wanted to implement a simple spawning system somewhat inspired by Ethan's program.
 This would later come into conflict with the command system I wanted to implement.
 Since the check for creating a fractal based on the sides was first, it would have an error if I tried to input a command since it was not able to become an integer.
 At first I attempted to use the *try, except* statements.
 This was not able to work.
 I was not quite sure why that was the case, so I just removed it.
 The way I resolved issue was by detecting the string inputs first, and detecting the integer inputs last.
 To check for errors, I added a *try, except* statement which actually worked this time!